Dymphie81/coursera/README.md

-# This is a summary of Data Science Toola and Ecosystem
+# This is a summary of Data Science Tools and Ecosystem